QUINTIN-Killian/my_radar/README.md

 # my_radar

-my_radar is a simulation in which planes travel all around a map to their destination.
+A high-performance C simulation of an air traffic environment where aircraft navigate toward destinations, incorporating real-time collision detection and safety zones managed by control towers.

 ---

 ## 🧠 Description

-In this simulation, a plane travels to its destination.
-It is destroyed if it collides another plane, except if they are in the range of a control tower.
+This project implements a 2D kinematic simulation where autonomous aircraft move toward specific targets.
+The system calculates spatial proximity between entities to trigger destruction events upon collision, unless the aircraft are localized within the operational radius of a control tower.

 ---